 3. The Baxter Inn

 At The Baxter Inn, if you order a top-shelf drink, your bartender may literally have to climb the shelf to prepare it.
-Behind the bar you’ll find an array of wines and spirits that reflect like a stain glass window.
-The Baxter Inn is great if you want some high quality spirits, or a precision-made cocktail.
+Behind this Sydney bar, you’ll find an array of wines and spirits that reflect like a stain glass window.
+The Baxter Inn is great if you want some high-quality spirits or a precision-made cocktail.
+Located on Clarence street, this also makes Baxters one of the best bars in Sydney CBD.

 Address: 156 Clarence Street, Sydney NSW 2000